wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 child cache to fetch a line, write back a dirty line, or perform state degradation.
 Accesses are always issued to lower level caches wrapped by the `MemReq` object.
 The second type is invalidation, which in the current implementation is always sent from a parent cache to inform child caches that certain addresses can no longer be cached due to a conflicting access or an eviction.
-The third type is eviction, which naturally happens when a new block is allocated but the current set is full.
+Note that invalidations do not use `MemReq` objects, and instead they call the child caches' `invalidate()` method with the type of the invalidation (`INV` means full invalidation; `INVX` means downgrade to shared state).
+The third type is eviction, which naturally happens when a new block is brought into the cache, but the current set is full.
+An existing block is evicted to make space for the new block, which also incurs invalidation message sent to child caches if the evicted block is also cached by at least one child caches.